OrxataEnFartons/GCD-courseProject/CodeBook.md

 Transformations on the original data
 ====================================

 1. First step is merging the training and the test set to create a unique dataset.
 In the datasets, the measurements values and the corresponding subject and activity values associated for each measurement are stored in three different files.
-So we can see that data is loaded into:
+So we can see that data is loaded into

 * subject_test, with 2947 rows and 1 column
 * y_test, with 2947 rows and 1 column
 * X_test with 2947 rows and 561 columns